takugian/quick-tutorials-with-aws/lambda/lambdaautoscaling/README.md

 # lambdaautoscaling

-This project creates:
+This project creates a Lambda function with Auto Scaling configured.
-- A Lambda function
-    - Auto Scaling configured;

 ## Helpful links